Glenwood Caverns Adventure Park

-Glenwood Caverns Adventure Park is a summer-themed adventure park located above Glenwood Springs, Colorado, about 160 miles (260 km) west of Denver at an altitude of 7,132 feet.
-In December 2023, Interior Secretary Deb Haaland designated Glenwood Caverns and Iron Mountain Hot Springs a National Natural Landmark.
+Glenwood Caverns Adventure Park is a summer-themed adventure park located near Glenwood Springs, Colorado.
+It is located approximately 160 miles (260 km) west of Denver at an altitude of 7,132 feet and is within the Mountain Standard Time Zone (GMT-7).

+In December 2023, Secretary of the Interior Deb Haaland designated Glenwood Caverns and Iron Mountain Hot Springs as a national landmark.

 History

-Founding
+Creation

-In the late 1800s, Charles W. Darrow discovered a cave system on Iron Mountain after hearing the mountain "whistle".
-The source of the sound was the cave mouth, and in 1895 Darrow opened the caves to the public.
-Original methods of accessing the caves included riding on horseback or walking.
-In 1897, Darrow was able to install electric lights in the cave with the help of the city's hydro-electric plant, becoming one of the first caves to do so.
-In the same year, a tunnel was blasted out to Glenwood Canyon with an observation deck that was named Exclamation Point.
-With the onset of World War I, the caves were closed to the public in 1917.
+While hiking on Iron Mountain in the late 1800s, Charles W. Darrow followed a whistling sound created by natural air currents and discovered the entrance to a cave system.
+In 1895, Darrow opened the caves to the public.
+Originally only accessible by foot or horseback, Darrow installed electric lights in the cave with the help of the city's hydro-electric plant in 1887 (becoming one of the first caves to do so).
+In 1917, coinciding with the onset of World War I, the caves were closed to the public.

 New ownership

-In 1999, Steve and Jeanne Beckley, who currently own the land that the cave is located upon, reopened the cave to the public after restoration work.
-The caverns were accessed by bus, using a small building next to the Hotel Colorado as a base.
-In 2002, the Beckleys gained approval to expand the park.
-The centerpiece was a pulse gondola that was built by Poma, as well as a visitor center located at the top of the mountain that included a restaurant.
-An aerial tramway, which would allow year-round access to the caverns, a large sluice box, and a gift shop were constructed.
+By 1998, Steve and Jeanne Beckley obtained the land on which the cave is located.
+That year saw the beginning of the Fairy Caves Project, a volunteer organization coordinating caver access as well as science and conservation projects utilizing the land.
+This project allowed for the reopening of the cave to the public in 1999 after one year of restoration work.
+The caverns were accessible by bus via a station next to the Hotel Colorado.
+In 2002, the park was expanded, adding a pulse gondola, a visitor center with a restaurant, an aerial tramway, a sluice box, and a gift shop.

-Development into adventure park
+Development into Adventure Park

-Because the aerial tramway increased uphill capacity, lines for the cave tours grew.
-Attractions were added to the park to provide patrons with entertainment while they were waiting for the cave tours.
-Major additions included North America's first alpine coaster, a zip ride, a swing-style attraction, and a climbing wall.
-All attractions opened for the summer season in May 2005.
-Many of the attractions were named by locals.
-To satisfy the increased demand, each pulse on the gondola received another cabin as well.
-From 2005 to 2010, various attractions were added, such as a 4-D theater, the first in Colorado, and other temporary features.
-The next major attraction came in 2010 in the form of the Giant Canyon Swing, an S&S - Sansei Technologies Screamin' Swing.
-The swing has since attracted notability throughout the theme park world and has been featured on numerous television shows.
-Around this time, the zip ride was relocated, sharing a joint tower structure with a bungee jump.
+As wait time for cave tours increased, attractions were added to the park to provide patrons with entertainment while waiting.
+From 2005 to 2010, various attractions were added, such as a 4-D theater, an alpine coaster, a zip ride, a swing-style attraction, and a climbing wall.
+In 2010, the Giant Canyon Swing, a Screamin' Swing ride, was added.
+Around the same time, the zip ride was relocated, sharing a joint tower structure with a bungee jump.